Your Journey to Becoming an Ordained Minister

 Depending on your location and how often you provide services, you may need to register a business name, obtain a local business license, or handle taxes.
 Keeping accurate records and treating your ministry like a business helps you stay organized and compliant.

-FAQs About Becoming a Wedding Officiant
+FAQs About Becoming an Ordained Minister

 Absolutely!
 Many people choose to have a family member become an ordained wedding officiant specifically to officiate their wedding.
 This adds a personal touch to the wedding ceremony, creating lasting memories.